AyanMK/ddos_detection/README.md

 ## - Network
 Network adapters 1:	"Internal Network"

-Note: After setting up server, enable pfSense log forwarding to that server
+Note: After setting up server, enable pfSense to forward its log to that server

 # PfSense log forwarding to the server
 Note: Before doing this you must setup an Ubuntu server or OS.